Markkop/corvo-astral/README.md

 ### 🌌 Krosmoz Almanax

-Inspired by [wakmanax](https://github.com/elio-centrique/wakmanax), the `.alma` command used to scrap [Krosmoz Almanax](http://www.krosmoz.com/en/almanax) page and returned tons of cool stuff such as Protector of the Day, Zodiac, Trivia, Event and Forecast.
+Inspired by [wakmanax](https://github.com/elio-centrique/wakmanax), the `/alma` command used to scrap [Krosmoz Almanax](http://www.krosmoz.com/en/almanax) page and returned tons of cool stuff such as Protector of the Day, Zodiac, Trivia, Event and Forecast.

 ![](https://i.imgur.com/BVOqE2p.gif)

 ### 🐲 Monster search

-When Wakfu's web scrapping was working, we could search for monsters by typing `.mob ogrest`, for example
+When Wakfu's web scrapping was working, we could search for monsters by typing `/mob name: ogrest`, for example
 It would show their characteristics, damage, resistances, drops and spells.

 ![papatudoMob](https://user-images.githubusercontent.com/16388408/101432541-ce9e1700-38e7-11eb-8214-3a048596d944.gif)

 ## 🚧 Roadmap

-- Slash commands
+- Slash commands ✅
 - Almanax Bonus Forecast
 - Zenith Build Preview
 - Sublimation Custom Drop Information